-DENIS J. SALAMONE

-Mr. Salamone, age 67, joined M&T's Board of Directors effective with the closing of M&T's acquisition of Hudson City Bancorp, Inc. and Hudson City Savings Bank ("Hudson City") in November 2015.
-He served as Chairman and Chief Executive Officer of Hudson City from September 2014 until November 1, 2015.
+DENIS J. SALAMONE Member of the Audit Committee Mr. Salamone, age 67, joined M&T's Board of Directors effective with the closing of M&T's acquisition of Hudson City Bancorp, Inc. and Hudson City Savings Bank ("Hudson City") in November 2015.
+He served as Chairman and Chief Executive Director since 2015 Officer of Hudson City from September 2014 until November 1, 2015.
 Mr. Salamone joined Hudson City in 2001 as Senior Executive Vice President and served on its Board of Directors.
 Between 2002 and 2014, he held several senior executive positions at Hudson City, including President and Chief Operating Officer.
 Prior to joining Hudson City, Mr. Salamone was an accountant with PricewaterhouseCoopers LLP for 26 years, 16 years as a partner where he served as the Global Financial Services leader for Audit and Business Advisory Services.
 He is a member of the American Institute of CPAs and a member of the New York State Society of CPAs.
 Mr. Salamone serves as Chairman of the Board of Trustees for St. Francis College in Brooklyn Heights, New York, as a trustee of the Ridgewood, New Jersey YMCA, and as a trustee and Chair of the Audit and Risk Committee of Valley Health System in Ridgewood, New Jersey.
-He is a member of the Audit Committee of M&T. Mr. Salamone is also a director of M&T Bank and a member of its Examining and Executive Committees.

-Mr. Salamone has more than 35 years of experience in the financial services industry and brings significant accounting skills and knowledge of financial reporting and risk management.
+He is a member of the AMER.
+Mr. Salamone is also a director of M&amp;T Bank and a member of its Examining and Executive Committees.
+Experience, Skills and Qualifications Mr. Salamone has more than 35 years of experience in the financial services industry and brings significant accounting skills and knowledge of financial reporting and risk management.
 He holds a Bachelor of Science in Accounting from St. Francis College.